-Potential subjects will be fully informed of the risks and requirements of the study and, during the study, subjects will be given any new information that may affect their decision to continue participation.
+Potential subjects will be fully informed of the risks and requirements of the study, and, during the study, subjects will be given any new information that may affect their decision to continue participation.
 Subjects will be told that their consent to participate in the study is voluntary and may be withdrawn at any time with no reason given and without penalty or loss of benefits to which they would otherwise be entitled.
-Only subjects who are fully able to understand the risks, benefits, and potential adverse events of the study, and provide their consent voluntarily will be enrolled.
+Subjects will only be enrolled if the subject is fully able to understand the risks, benefits, and potential adverse events of the study and provide their consent voluntarily.